-You probably already have a mental picture of an ideal home and family for your child.
-The process of adoption creates an opportunity to make that picture a reality by providing you with the opportunity to select the family you want.
+Choosing an adoptive family means you probably already have a mental picture of an ideal home and family for your child.
+The adoption process creates an opportunity to make that picture a reality by providing you with the opportunity to select the family you want.
 By answering the following questions you will gain a better understanding of what kind of home and family might be best for your child.

 You might be looking for a family that already has brothers or sisters or you may be looking for first-time parents.
 Who you want to choose as the family you give to your baby can be up to you.

 Below are some questions to help you envision the family you want to choose for your baby: